sam-goodwin/eventual/README.md

 ## What is Eventual?

-Eventual is a code-first service and software development kit (SDK) that helps developers build and evolve distributed systems using modern infrastructure-as-code.
-Its composable service model is designed for building and evolving microservice architectures, simplifying the process of building, deploying, and maintaining these systems by providing a set of libraries and APIs that abstract away the complexities of distributed systems.
+Eventual is a code-first service and software development kit (SDK) that helps developers create event-driven systems using modern infrastructure-as-code.
+Its composable service model is designed for building and evolving microservice architectures, providing a set of libraries and APIs that abstract away the complexities of distributed systems, allowing developers to focus on the business logic of their services.

 We highly recommend checking out [Werner Vogel's 2022 AWS RE:Invent Keynote](https://www.youtube.com/watch?v=RfvL_423a-I&t=328s).